AtRealMasterLuke/Map-Visualizations-with-Plotly-Express/README.md

 - Plotly
 - Pandas

-**Acknowledgements**
+**Acknowledgements:**
 -Data for population density is sourced from the Gapminder dataset.
 -Data for alcohol consumption is sourced from Plotly datasets.
--Thanks to RAJ KUMAR PANDEY for providing the dataset on Kaggle.
+-Thanks to RAJ KUMAR PANDEY for providing the List of Busiest Airports by Passenger Traffic dataset on Kaggle.